BCM Gravelines-Dunkerque

 Basket Club Maritime Gravelines-Dunkerque, commonly referred to as BCM Gravelines-Dunkerque, is a French professional basketball club based in Gravelines, France.
-They currently play in the Pro A, the highest professional league in France.
-The team formerly played its home games at Sportica, before that arena was destroyed by fire on 24 December 2023.
+They currently play in the LNB Élite, the highest professional league in France.
+The team formerly played its home games at Sportica before that arena was destroyed by fire on 24 December 2023.

 History

 During the summer of 2012, Gravelines secured the services of a player who would become a club legend, Dwight Buycks.
 His teammates included Ludovic Vaty, JK Edwards, Ousmane Camara, and Yannick Bokolo, and they formed one of the greatest teams in the club's history.

-Only real regret, this "Dream Team" will not go after the title of Champion of France, and will be eliminated in the 8th final.

-But she will still win the "LeadersCup" formerly "Semaine des As" for the 2nd time in its history.